Roughness-induced transition and turbulent wedge spreading: Experimental Conditions

 The experiments are performed using a flat plate model in the Klebanoff--Saric Wind Tunnel (KSWT) at Texas A\&M University.
 The KSWT is a low-speed wind tunnel designed to produce minimal freestream turbulence and sound.
 The test section is 1.4 m $\times$ 1.4 m and is 5 m long.
-The freestream turbulence intensity is $Tu = 0.02\%$ with a bandpass from DC to 10~kHz \citep{Hunt-AIAA-10}.
-The sound pressure fluctuations higher than 30 Hz are 83.6~dB \citep{Kuester-AIAA-12}.
-These values were confirmed at the outset of the present experiments.
+The freestream turbulence intensity is $Tu = 0.02\%$ (DC to 10~kHz) and acoustic fluctuations are less than 85~dB above 30~Hz \cite{Hunt-AIAA-10,Kuester-AIAA-12}.

-The flat plate spans the height of the test section and is 4.4~m long.
-It is composed of 1-mm-thick aluminum skins that cover a 20-mm-thick paper honeycomb core.
-The elliptic leading edge is 343-mm long.
-A set of adjustable mounting brackets provide constant pressure on the test side of the plate.
+The flat plate spans the height of the test section and is 4.4~m long including a 343-mm-long elliptic leading edge.
 Zero pressure gradient is confirmed using boundary-layer profile measurements at each operating unit Reynolds number.
 Measured shape factors $H=2.59\pm0.04$ indicate the pressure gradient is suitably close to zero for stability experiments \citep{Saric-SHEFM-07}.
-The same measurements provide the virtual leading edge, $x_{\mathrm{vle}}$, of the Blasius boundary layer such that $\delta^* = 1.72 [(x-x_{\mathrm{vle}})/Re']^{1/2}$ where $x$ is the actual distance from the leading edge.
+The same measurements provide the virtual leading edge, $x_{\mathrm{vle}}$, of the Blasius boundary layer such that $\delta^* = 1.72 [(x-x_{\mathrm{vle}})/Re']^{1/2}$ where $x$ is the actual distance from the leading edge and $Re'=U_{\infty}/\nu$ is the unit Reynolds number.

-The experiments study turbulent wedges generated by cylindrical roughness elements of the same design used by \citet{Kuester-ExpFluids-16} with $k/d=1.05$.
+The experiments study turbulent wedges generated by two cylindrical roughness elements of the same design used by \citet{Kuester-ExpFluids-16} with $k/d=1.05$.
 The larger roughness is $k=2.94$ mm and $d=2.79$; the smaller is $k=1.96$ mm and $d=1.86$.
-Both feature a 0.2~mm $\times$ 0.2~mm square notch used to intentionally break symmetry for matched DNS studies \cite[e.g.,][]{Chu-AIAA-12}.
-The notch is positioned in the $+z$ spanwise direction.
+The roughness elements both feature a 0.2~mm $\times$ 0.2~mm square notch on the $+z$ side to intentionally break symmetry for matched DNS studies \cite[e.g.,][]{Chu-AIAA-12}.